apollographql/rover/docs/source/readmes.md

 rover readme fetch my-graph@my-variant
 ```

-The argument `my-graph@my-variant` is the `graph ref`, which you can read about [here](http://localhost:8000/rover/conventions#graph-refs).
+The argument `my-graph@my-variant` is the `graph ref`, which you can read about [here](./conventions#graph-refs).

 ### Output format

-By default, the README will be output to `stdout`.
+By default, the README is output to `stdout`.
 You can also save the output to a `.md` file like so:

 ```bash
 # Creates README.md or overwrites if it already exists
 rover readme fetch my-graph@my-variant > README.md
 ```

-To request the output as JSON, use the `--output json` option:
+You can also request the output as JSON with the `--output json` option:

 ```bash
 rover readme fetch my-graph@my-variant --output json
 ```